Dwn96/forwardingcommsdemo/README.md

 As soon as a connection has been established and the key-exchange is completed, we send encrypted payloads of dummy data over HTTP to our server application via
 POST

-## Server
-The server application is a REST API that has been decoupled into the following layers:

-  1. Routing
-  2. Service
-  3. Mock database

-   #### Routing layer
-   The routing layer exposes endpoints for each resource maintained by our application.
-This is the first point of contact for data sent over HTTP by the client application.
-   Our server exposes POST and GET routes for resources: **users** and **transactions**

-  #### Service layer
-  This layer holds the business logic on how data received from the routing layer is handled

-  #### Database
-  We maintain a mock in-memory database for each of our resources.

-## Client
-The client application is a simple Typescript app